sigmf/SigMF/sigmf-spec.md

 "namespace:name": value,
 ```

-Metadata field names in the top level `global` object, `captures` segment
+Metadata field names in the top level `global` Object, `captures` segment
-objects, or `annotations` objects MUST be of this form.
+Objects, or `annotations` Objects MUST be of this form.
 All fields other than
 those at the top level which contain a `:` delimiter SHALL only use letters,
 numbers, and the `_` character; all other characters are forbidden.
 Field names
 MUST NOT start with a number and MUST NOT not be C++20 or Python 3.10 keywords.